-The Art of Change was an initiative with the Ford Foundation exploring the interplay of art and social change in the world today.
+The Art of Change is an ongoing initiative with the Ford Foundation exploring the interplay of art and social change.

-Over the course of the year, the thirteen Visiting Fellows – Robert Battle, Thelma Golden, Amitav Ghosh, David Henry Hwang, Deeyah Khan, Arnold Lehman, Joy Mboya, Laura Poitras, Bill Rauch, Toshi Reagon, Pedro Reyes, Albie Sachs and Carrie Mae Weems –pursued independent projects on critical issues such as surveillance, climate change, drug policy and capitalism, soft power, diversity in the arts, social networks and the power of technology.
+There were thirteen Art of Change Fellows in 2015-2016– Robert Battle, Thelma Golden, Amitav Ghosh, David Henry Hwang, Deeyah Khan, Arnold Lehman, Joy Mboya, Laura Poitras, Bill Rauch, Toshi Reagon, Pedro Reyes, Albie Sachs and Carrie Mae Weems.
+Their projects explored critical issues such as surveillance, climate change, drug policy and capitalism, soft power, diversity in the arts, social networks and the power of technology.
 The current cohort of Fellows including Sandra Cisneros and Ava du Vernay, announced in October of 2017, can be found here.
 Their projects are still in development, but their work is transformative on an ongoing basis.

-The website was a hub for the Art of Change initiative, hosting original content from the Fellows and events, as well as curated content related to the themes being addressed.
-The site is shared both curated and original content, including Fellow interviews, relevant articles and conversations, and video of the various Art of Change events.
+A custom project website functioned as a hub for the Art of Change initiative, hosting original content from the Fellows and events, as well as curated content related to the themes being addressed.
+The site shared both curated and original content, including Fellow interviews, relevant articles and conversations, and video of the various Art of Change events.
 The site is now archived and upcoming announcements will be featured on the Ford Foundation website.